michalgm/curiosityhacked.org/blog/oakland/about.md

 - September 16th, 2015 from 6:30-8pm: The Kids are Online!
 Book reading and discussion with Sarah Granger, author of  <a href="http://sarahgranger.com/books/">"The Digital Mystique."</a> If you are interested in children, the Internet, Safety, and the future of digital life, this is the event for you!
 <A HREF="http://www.brownpapertickets.com/event/1984826">Buy tickets for The Kids Are Online!
 An evening with Sarah Granger</A>

-- September 23rd, 2015 from 6-9pm: Special Screening of <a href="http://classdismissedmovie.com/">Class Dismissed</a>, followed by a discussion with film maker Jeremy Stuart and several of the featured experts in the movie!
+- September 23rd, 2015 6:30pm: Special Screening of <a href="http://classdismissedmovie.com/">Class Dismissed</a>, followed by a discussion with film maker Jeremy Stuart and several of the featured experts in the movie!
 Buy tickets  <a href="http://classdismissedmovieberkeley.bpt.me/">HERE!</a>
 - November 22, 2015 Open Lab at the Contemporary Jewish Museum (SF)!
 A collaboration exploring their new exhibit NEAT: New Experiments in Art and Technology through making.

 ###Upcoming 2015 Open Lab Featured Projects: